quinlo/tilsonportfolio/README.md

 ## Our Approach

-Tilson works closely with our development clients to architect tailored software solutions that meet project objectives.
+[Tilson](https://tilsontech.com/ "alt text goes here") works closely with our development clients to architect tailored software solutions that meet project objectives..
 The integrated services approach of Tilson’s software development team fuses together project administration, oversight, strategy, development and support services to offer a comprehensive and turn-key option for application management.
 This approach is coupled with our team’s extensive industry experience to offer Application Lifecycle Management (ALM) services that offer software application support throughout the entire lifespan of an application.
 We have the skillsets in-house that can support activities from product development all the way through to deployment and continued maintenance and support.

 ## Our Capabilities